odu-cs625-datavis/public-fall24-mcw/HW3-idioms.md

 All of the charts must have a similar style ("look and feel") and must have meaningful axis labels.

+You may use whatever visualization tool you wish, but CS students must use Python or Vega-Lite for at least 2 of their HW assignments (and the project) this semester.

 After you have created the three charts, you must **recreate** one of the charts using a different tool.
 This recreation should look as close as possible to the original.

 In summary, you will be creating **four charts**: three charts using one tool, and the fourth chart using a different tool.